The Complete Guide to STP Marketing: Segmentation, Targeting & Positioning

 This inconsistency, which isn’t aligned with the overall positioning strategy, will prevent you from reaching your target audience in the first place; those who get reached will experience dissatisfaction resulting in negative word-of-mouth, which will eventually make your sales slumber.

-With STP marketing, businesses can identify their most valuable customer segments and create products and marketing communications that target those customers.
+Using the STP process, businesses can identify their most valuable customer segments and create products and marketing communications that target those customers.
 This helps you create engaging, personalized marketing campaigns that convert visitors to customers at a high rate.

 If you want to use clever segmentation and behavioral targeting methods in your eCommerce marketing strategy, get in touch with Yieldify and we’ll be happy to help!